 When outside temperatures tumble below the freezing mark and wind chills dip into the negative numbers, frostbite can happen within minutes.
-According to Dr. Steven Deliduka, board-certified dermatologist with Forefront Dermatology, “as the vessels in your skin constrict due to the cold, they allow less warm blood to the area.
-It does not need to be below zero outside to develop frost bite.
-There are many things that increase the risk of developing frost bite.
+According to Dr. Steven Deliduka, board-certified dermatologist with Forefront Dermatology, “As the vessels in your skin constrict due to the cold, they allow less warm blood to the area.
+It does not need to be below zero outside to develop frostbite symptoms.
+There are many things that increase the risk of developing signs of frostbite.
 Some of the common risk factors are a history of poor circulation, certain medications, alcohol consumption, smoking, and skin exposed to the wind and water.”

 Signs and Stages of Frostbite

-Knowing the signs of frostbite is critical to understanding when you need to turnaround and head back home.
-According to Dr. Deliduka, “more often than not, your fingers, toes, ears, cheeks, and nose are the first places to be affected.
-The initial sign that frostbite is beginning to occur is numbness and tingling on your skin.
-If ignored, your body will continue to move through the three stages of frostbite.”
+Knowing frostbite symptoms is critical to understanding when you need to turnaround and head back home.
+According to Dr. Deliduka, “More often than not, your fingers, toes, ears, cheeks, and nose are the first places to be affected.
+Initial frostbite symptoms commonly include numbness and tingling on your skin.
+If ignored, your body will continue to move through the three frostbite stages.”

-This is the 1st degree of frostbite also known as frost nip.
-This form of frostbite may appear as white, waxy, cold skin.
+This is the 1st degree of frostbite also known as frostnip.
+The signs of frostbite in this stage may appear as white, waxy, cold skin.
 After rewarming the affected area with warm water the frostbitten area may turn red and peel like a sunburn.

-This is the 2nd degree of frostbite that may be numb and feel hard to the touch.
+The signs of frostbite in this stage, also known as 2nd-degree frostbite, may appear as numb skin that feels hard to the touch.
 Your skin may even stay indented after being poked.

-If you are struggling skin issues and don’t know where to turn, the skin health experts at Forefront Dermatology are ready to help.
+If you are struggling skin issues and don’t know where to turn, the board-certified dermatologists at Forefront Dermatology are ready to help.
 To find the Forefront dermatologist nearest you, visit the locations page today.